titiuo/BOT-Injective2/README.md

 **⚠️** This project is no longer functional due to updates in the Injective API that have rendered the code obsolete. **⚠️**

-**Note:** The commit history of this project has been removed before making it public because my private key appeared multiple times in the files.
+**Note:** The commit history of this project has been removed before making it public because a private key appeared multiple times in the files.

 ## Overview